Science & Mechanism

 Medical Disclaimer

 This article is for educational purposes only and does not constitute medical advice.
-Retatrutide is an investigational drug not yet approved by the FDA.
-Autophagy effects are theoretical based on mechanism.
-Clinical data referenced is from Phase 2 trials (Jastreboff et al., NEJM 2023).
-Consult with a licensed healthcare provider for personalized medical advice.
+Retatrutide is an investigational drug not yet approved by the FDA for any indication.
+Liver fat data is preliminary from Phase 2 (Jastreboff et al., NEJM 2023).
+Patients with known or suspected liver disease should consult a hepatologist.
+Do not discontinue any prescribed liver medications without medical guidance.

 Get Started Today